AbolfazlBorhani/Control-Center/README.md

 Features
 ================
-Brightness Control
+Brightness Control:
 - Get Current Brightness Value: Retrieve the current brightness level.
 - Set Brightness Value: Adjust the brightness to a specified level.

-Hardware Information
+Hardware Information:
 - CPU Info: Display detailed information about the CPU.
 - GPU Info: Display detailed information about the GPU.
 - RAM Info: Display detailed information about the RAM.
 - Disk Info: Display detailed information about the disk.
 - Network Info: Display detailed information about the network.

-System Management
+System Management:
 - Username: Display the current username.
 - Time: Display the current system time.
 - Date: Display the current system date.